mapsplugin/cordova-plugin-googlemaps/README.md

-# Cordova GoogleMaps plugin for iOS and Android (version 2.3.6)
+# Cordova GoogleMaps plugin for iOS and Android (version 2.3.7 beta)

 This plugin is a thin wrapper for [Google Maps Android API](https://developers.google.com/maps/documentation/android/) and [Google Maps SDK for iOS](https://developers.google.com/maps/documentation/ios/).